 —We can’t make mistakes: there are only interesting diversions with unexpected discoveries and new questions.

 —Mathematical talent is most evident when we draw graphs and pictures, when we look for patterns, and when we say “I’ll try something and see what happens.”

 This is not a large group workshop; it is more like private study developing the talents and interests of each student.
 I work primarily with students 2nd-grade and up.

 There are a few possible venues for this program.
 I used to hold these in peoples’ homes for their child and a few friends.
-Pricing for this option is $10 per student for a session of up to 75 minutes with a minimum of 5 and maximum of 8 students.
+Pricing for this option is $15 per student per week for a session of up to 75 minutes with a minimum of 5 and maximum of 8 students.

-This has also been held as an afterschool enrichment class.
-Pricing is $75 for a session of up to 75 minutes.
-Ideally this would be a set of at least 3 sessions once a week.
-I can work with up to 12 students in this setting.
+This has also been held as an afterschool enrichment class in weekly sessions of up to 75 minutes.
+Pricing is $10 per student for each weekly session.
+Ideally this would be a set of at least 3 sessions.
+I can work with up to 12 students in this setting with a minimum of 6.
 There will be less opportunity for in-depth individual attention, but it can be a more economical option.
 I think the trade-off is worth it to provide kids some of this experience.